Dual Degree Programs Guide

 You receive a bachelor’s degree and a master’s degree from a dual degree program, typically within five to six years.

 In contrast to the program previously mentioned, you can complete graduate-level study while enrolled in undergraduate courses.
-You will graduate with a master’s degree as well as a bachelor’s degree.
+You will graduate with a master’s degree and a bachelor’s degree.
 You may receive your undergraduate degree first and your graduate degree a year or so later (in some programs).

 The following are some of the most typical types of dual degree programs that combine bachelor’s and master’s degrees:

-The following list of well-known colleges and universities that offer dual bachelor’s and master’s degree programs includes:
+The following list of well-known colleges and universities that offer dual bachelor’s and master’s degree programs include:

 American Universities